ifm/nexxT/doc/manual/tutorial.rst

 The "module" setting is the critical part.
 Under the hood VS code will invoke :code:`python -m <module>`.
 With the "justMyCode" setting, we can extend debugging to external code loaded by our application.

+We're all set, now we can run our debug session by pressing F5 or the "Run" menu.